New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 How term life insurance works

-A term life insurance plan helps provide temporary coverage for a fixed period.
+Term life insurance is a type of plan that helps provide temporary coverage for a fixed period.
 Term lengths generally range from 10 to 30 years.
 If you pass away while the policy is active, the insurer pays your beneficiaries the death benefit.
 Keep in mind that the policy will expire if you outlive it.
 You’ll have to renew your policy if you still want coverage.1 Aflac offers term life insurance with various term lengths and death benefits to fit your needs.

 Peace of mind doesn't